iter-tools/iter-tools/API.md

 **join([source](#sourceiterable))**

-It expects to receive an iterable of iterables to be joined, then yields all items of each joined iterable.
+Given `source`, an iterable of iterables, yields all values from each iterable.
 It is the inverse of `split`.

 ```js
 join([[1], [2], [3]]); // Iterable[1, 2, 3]